nicholasreinaldo/LuminaEcommerce/README.md

 # Lumina E-Commerce Website

 Welcome to Lumina, an e-commerce platform designed to provide a seamless shopping experience for users and robust management capabilities for admins.
+This project is designed for Binar Academy Gold Challenge level project which features CRUD function, REST API using Express.js, Node.js, PostgreSQL as the database, EJS and CSS based website.

 ## Table of Contents
 - [Features](#features)